CarlottaLanger/Integrated-Information-Measures/readme.md

 ## Introduction
 This repository contians the code used in order to generate the results discussed in...

-Integrated Information Measures like the ones presented in [1],[2] or [3] are calculated by computing the KL-divergence between the initial distribution P^~ and one corresponding to a "partial" or "split" system Q.
+Integrated Information Measures like the ones presented in [1],[2] or [3] are calculated by computing the KL-divergence between the initial distribution and one corresponding to a "partial" or "split" system Q.

 ![Alt text](form2.png "Title")